Ultramann/shifu/README.md

 ## Quickstart

 Shifu revolves around the concept of a command.
-A command is a function, by convention ending in `_cmd`, that _only_ calls shifu `cmd` functions.
-These functions provide a dsl which shifu uses to wire together your cli.
-Commands are passed to shifu's command runner `shifu_run`, or referenced as subcommands.
+A command is a function, by convention ending in `_cmd`, that _only_ contains calls shifu `cmd` functions.
+Shifu `cmd` functions provide a dsl which shifu uses to wire together your cli.
+Commands are passed to shifu's command runner, `shifu_run`, or referenced as subcommands.

 Below is a very minimal, introduction shifu cli script.